epsolute/epsolute/README.md

 ## Test Epsolute with Redis

-Now let's run an Epsolute Query against the Redis servers.
+Now let's run an Epsolute query against the Redis servers.

 On the `client` VM, runt he following: